sesco-llc/gread/README.md

 ### defines

+- `greadDebug` might enable some debugging here and there
 - `greadProfile` profiles some interesting parts of the system
 - `greadWrapping` enables wrapping of the genome during mapping _(not fully implemented yet)_